et-to-the-moon/find_fine_wine/README.md

 1) Clone this repo
 2) Run notebook

+## Conclusion

-## Takeaways and Conclusions
+### Takeaways and Key Findings

--
+- Predicting wine quality is difficult
+  - Clustering was not better than normal features for predicting wine quality
+- Red wine seems to be a little easier to predict than white wine
+  - Probably easier to taste differences from the tannins compared to white wine
+- Model was better then baseline but not significantly so, and can use improvement

-## Recommendations and Next Steps
+### Recommendations and Next Steps

+- Since wine quality, as of now, is difficult to predict we would recommend focusing on branding, since quality can be perceived based on brand
-- Given more time we would look at evaluation metrics for clustering to hopefully find better groupings of data using more than three features
+- Given more time we would look at evaluation metrics for clustering
-- Just go to the store and get some $10 wine since it will probably taste just fine
+  - hopefully find better groupings of data using more features
+- Maybe having more data could help
+  - Year of the wine
+  - Grape origin
+  - Grape variety
+  - Price of the wine
+  - Brand
+  - Whether the tastings were done blindly